Jeansen/jeansen.github.io/_posts/2019-02-18-working-with-scaladoc-and-intellij.md

 ## SBT and scaladoc

-While working on my little scalafx project (which I started with Java 8 and plain JavaFX), I found that I did not get any scaladoc hints in IntelliJ.
+Working on my little scalafx project (which I started with Java 8 and plain JavaFX), I faced the problem that scaladoc hints in IntelliJ did not work.

 The non-scala project had something like this in its POM file: